Natasha Stefanenko: Career

 After winning the Look of the Year contest in Moscow in 1991, Stefanenko moved to Milan, where she obtained work as a model.
-After being discovered in a restaurant by director Beppe Recchia, she made her first television appearance on the variety show, La grande sfida, alongside host Gerry Scotti, without being able, at the time, to speak the Italian language.
+After being scouted in a restaurant by director Beppe Recchia, she made her first television appearance on the variety show La grande sfida, alongside host Gerry Scotti.
+At the time, Stefanenko was unable to speak the Italian language.

 She commenced her acting career with the cinematographic film La grande prugna in 1999.